It's One Thing Not Wanting To Be A Stepmom To Your Partner's Affair Baby, But When You Abandon That Child On Christmas, It Says A Lot More

 "For just a moment, think about how not being wanted feels"

 Forgiveness is often cited as a critical component of moving past infidelity and building healthier future relationships.
-According to Dr. Frederic Luskin, a leading researcher in the field of forgiveness, the act of forgiving can lead to reduced emotional distress and improved mental health outcomes.
-His research indicates that forgiveness is not about condoning the actions of others, but rather about freeing oneself from the burden of resentment.
+The act of forgiving can lead to reduced emotional distress and improved mental health outcomes.
+Research indicates that forgiveness is not about condoning the actions of others, but rather about freeing oneself from the burden of resentment.

 "You can’t say you’ve forgiven your husband, yet also say you can’t see his son.
 That’s not how forgiveness works"